CodecoolBase/diligent-academy-backend-architecture-hexagonal-refactoring/tasks.md

 - Data Access components will be the secondary adapters.
 - glue code will be in the server.ts

+Hint: The first step is to define the interfaces for the ports.
+The architecture will hold your hands through these interfaces.

+Hint: The dir structure can help you a lot.
+The data-access dir's content belongs to logically the secondary adapters, the presentational dir contains the primary adapters.

+Hint: The primary adapters are using the primary ports through the interfaces.
+Therefore you need to pass the instance of the given interface to the adapter (as function or constructor args).

+Hint: The secondary adapters are used by the business logic through the secondary port's interfaces.
+Therefore the secondary adapters are implements the secondary ports' interface.

 ## Task 2: Refactor the tests to not use physical JSON files

 - Create an in memory Pet Repository Adapter and use it in the tests.